 Draco breathed a sigh of relief but now was the moment of choice.
-Did he join his father; learn from him the old ways or…
+Did he join his father; learn the old ways from him or…

 "I have all of my things with me father, my trunk is in my pocket." replied Draco.

 "Very well Draco, I will open the floo for you."
 With that Lucius's face disappeared from the floo.
-Draco pulled his head from the flames and looked to the side of the fireplace where several Aurors and Amelia Bones where waiting.
-It was time to make a choice, escape into the floo and join his father or allow the Auror to take his father, allowing him to become a Black with his mother.
+Draco pulled his head from the flames and looked to the side of the fireplace where several Auror and Amelia Bones where waiting.
+It was time to make a choice, escape into the floo and join his father or allow the Auror to take his father allowing him to become a Black with his mother.

-Dan and Emma Granger normally took Sunday and Monday off from work, their dental office open Tuesday through Saturday.
+Dan and Emma Granger normally took Sunday and Monday off from work, their dental office open Tuesday thru Saturday.
 It was just good business to give their patients a weekend appointment option.
 They had just finished breakfast and were planning a little shopping trip today.
 The pantry was getting low and Emma wanted a new outfit for the office.
 Dan wasn't looking forward to the day, he hated clothes shopping.

 They were just getting their coats on when Dan heard a small pop coming from the back garden of the house.
 They lived in an upscale part of Crawford and enjoyed having a large back yard.
 The house itself was a two story colonial and in Dan's opinion was the nicest house in the area.
-They had just been talking this morning about plans for the Christmas holiday when Hermione would be home.
+They had just been talking that morning about plans for the Christmas holiday when Hermione would be home.
 Plans had been made for a trip to the continent, Paris to be exact.
 Hermione would love it.